mehulagg/gitlab/doc/api/graphql/index.md

 supporting two APIs in parallel, they should share implementations as much as possible.

+## Breaking changes

+The GitLab GraphQL API is [versionless](https://graphql.org/learn/best-practices/#versioning) which means all changes to the API are made to the single version of the API.

+Occassionally GitLab needs to make changes to the GraphQL API in a way that could break existing integrations.
+These changes include the removal or renaming of fields, arguments or other parts of the schema.

+Whenever possible GitLab follows a [deprecation process](#deprecation-process) of rolling out changes.
+Clients should familiarize themselves with the process to avoid breaking changes affecting their integrations.

+WARNING:
+While all attempts will be made to follow the [deprecation process](#deprecation-process), GitLab may occassionally make immediate breaking changes to the GraphQL API, for example, to fix an important security concern where the usual deprecation process would be too long.

+NOTE:
+Fields behind a feature flag and disabled by default are exempt from the deprecation process, and can be removed at any time without notice.

 ### Deprecation process

-Fields marked for removal from the GitLab GraphQL API are first **deprecated** but still available for at least six releases, and then **removed entirely**.
+Parts of the schema marked for removal from the GitLab GraphQL API are first **deprecated** but still available for at least six releases, and then **removed entirely**.
-Removals occur at X.0 and X.6 releases.
+Removals occur at `X.0` and `X.6` releases.

-For example, a field can be marked as deprecated (but still usable) in %12.7, but can be used until its removal in %13.6.
-When marked as deprecated, an alternative should be provided if there is one.
-That gives consumers of the GraphQL API a minimum of six months to update their GraphQL queries.

 The process is as follows:

-1. The field is listed as deprecated in [GraphQL API Reference](reference/index.md).
+1. The item is marked as deprecated in the schema.
+It will be displayed as deprecated in the [GraphQL API Reference](reference/index.md) and in introspection queries.
-1. Removals are announced at least one release prior in the Deprecation Warnings section of the release post (at or prior to X.11 and X.5 releases).
+1. Removals are announced at least one release prior in the Deprecation Warnings section of the release post (at or prior to `X.11` and `X.5` releases).
-1. Fields meeting criteria are removed in X.0 or X.6.
+1. Items meeting criteria are removed in `X.0` or `X.6`.

-NOTE:
-Fields behind a feature flag and disabled by default are exempt from the deprecation process, and can be removed at any time without notice.
+This gives consumers of the GraphQL API a minimum of six months to update their GraphQL queries.

+When marked as deprecated, an alternative would be provided if there is one.

+**Example:**

+A field marked as deprecated in `12.7` can be used until its removal in `13.6`.

 ### List of removed items